Integrating the Arts and Nature

 - Willowtail Springs Nature Preserve and Education Center can accommodate painting, drawing, photography, mixed media, sculpture, performance art, film making, composers, songwriters and practicing musicians.
 (At this time, Willowtail is unable to accommodate ceramics, large sculptures or woodworking inside.)

-What specifically do you need to know a Full-Scholarship Residency or a Partial-Scholarship Residency At Willowtail?
+What specifically do you need to know about any Residency at Willowtail?